JalexSocial/Htmx.Net.Toast/README.md

 ﻿# Htmx.Net.Toast - Notifications For ASP.NET HTMX Applications

 ToastNotification is a Minimal & Elegant Toast Notification Package for ASP.NET Core Web Applications that can be invoked via C#.
-Compatible with ASP.NET Core 3.1 and .NET 5.
+Compatible with ASP.NET 7+ and HTMX.

 ## Features